flawiya/Austin-Sharing-Economy-Analysis/README.md

 Note: Raw data is not included in this repository due to size and licensing.
 1. **Inside Airbnb:** Austin Listings (Jan 2025) - [Download here](http://insideairbnb.com/get-the-data/)
 2. **US Census Bureau:** ACS 5-Year Estimates (2018-2022) via API.

+This project was developed as part of my postgraduate studies in Geographic Data Science at University of Liverpool.
+It represents an application of advanced spatial statistics and unsupervised machine learning to real-world urban challenges.